talipovdaniyar/talipovdaniyar.github.io/source/_posts/tfs-pi-soundboard.md

   - RaspberryPi
   - C#
 ---
 Breaking the build is not the end of the world.
-What's really important is fixing it as quick as possible and therefore you need a notifier that warns you when a build has failed.
+What's really important is noticing it on time and fixing it as quick as possible.
+Therefore you need a notifier that warns you when a build has failed.
 <!-- excerpt -->

 Breaking the build can happen to the best of us.
 Usually when a build fails the concerned developer or the whole dev team receives an email with the stacktrace.
 But all too often, there is a latency between breaking the build and noticing it being broken.
 In the worst case scenario this can lead to other developers retrieving broken code and building on it.